I. What every physician needs to know.

 - B. History Part 2: Prevalence:

-- C. History Part 3: Competing diagnoses that can mimic schizophrenia.
+- C. History Part 3: Competing diagnoses that can mimic sarcoidosis.

 - E. What diagnostic tests should be performed?

 - 1. What laboratory studies (if any) should be ordered to help establish the diagnosis?
 How should the results be interpreted?

 - 2. What imaging studies (if any) should be ordered to help establish the diagnosis?
 How should the results be interpreted?

 - III.
 Default Management.

 - B. Physical Examination Tips to Guide Management.

 - C. Laboratory Tests to Monitor Response To, and Adjustments in, Management.